Image Credit: Sean MacEntee

 SEO For Mobile Phones

-- The world is going mobile, if you have a mobile site then make sure that you notified Google and configured your mobile site so that they can be indexed.
+- The world is going mobile, if you have a mobile-friendly site then make sure that you notified Google and configured your mobile site so that they can be indexed.

 - Create a Mobile Sitemap and submit the same to Google via Google Webmaster Tools.
 [Hint: Submit your Mobile Sitemap here Webmaster Tools > Optimization > Sitemaps]